 We have been testing home, office, and recreational equipment for many years.
 We do so with a rigorous, objective, repeatable protocol and employ experts in the field.
-For these digital scales, we employed a team consisting of long time GearLab contributor Jed Porter and his girlfriend, Rosie De Lise.
+For these digital scales, we employed a team consisting of long-time GearLab contributor Jed Porter and his wife, Rosie De Lise.

 Jed is a full-time mountain guide known for spreadsheeting everything.
-He loves weighing things and the scales required.
-He has one that records weights of every piece of gear in his possession, to the nearest gram.
+He loves weighing things and loves the scales required.
+He has a spreadsheet that records the weight of every piece of gear in his possession, to the nearest gram.
 Rosie is a full-time eBay reseller, weighing packages for thrice-weekly shipping all around the world.
 She lent valuable insight into actual usability and efficiency.
 The testing protocol we developed mimics your actual use; we tested for accuracy, aesthetics, and ease of use.
-Within ease of use, we tested for, among other things, boot-up speed, button and screen use, units available, range, and ease of cleaning.
+With the ease of use, we tested for, among other things, boot-up speed, button and screen use, units available, range, and ease of cleaning.

 Analysis and Test Results